beardhatcode/savina-implementaions/pony/Dining_Ponies.md

     end
 ```

 When a stick is returned, it is sent with a `realeaseStick` call.
 We take that stick and use match to verify if we got a stick.
 Take not of how we use `consume` in the match.
 By doing this we do not create an extra alias to the stick.
-Our initial `stick` is consumed and placed in `s`.Since `s` is an `iso` we can call the `box` method `s.id()` to get the id of the stick such that we can put it back in the array at the right place.
-When placing the stick in the array we consume the stick `s` again.
+Our initial `stick` is consumed and placed in `s`.
+Since `s` is an `iso` we can call the `box` method `s.id()` to get the id of the stick such that we can put it back in the array at the right place.
+To place the stick in the array we need to consume the stick `s` again.

 ```pony
   be realeaseStick(stick:(Stick iso | None)) =>